Skip to content

 Skipping the first step makes the second useless.
 Skipping the second step leaves the staff at neutral, doing the minimum.

-To motivate, focus on satisfaction factors like achievement, recognition, and responsibility, motivators.
-To motivate people, first remove things that are annoying them about the company and the workplace; make sure they are treated fairly and with respect.
-Then, look for ways to help people grow within their jobs, give them breaks for achievement, and praise their feat.
+To motivate staff, focus on satisfaction factors like achievement, recognition, and responsibility.
+First remove the things that are annoying them about the school and the workplace; make sure they are treated fairly and with respect.
+Then look for ways to help them grow within their jobs, give them moments of achievement, and praise their achievements.

 The recommended sequence: